 Current Season

-SPC is looking forward to a full season of fantastic concerts in 2023-24.
-Do come and see us – we are Royal Philharmonic Society Award nominees, one of four shortlisted for the Inspiration Award in 2024.
+SPC is looking forward to another full season of fantastic concerts in 2024-25.
+Do come and see us – we are the Resident Chorus at the City Hall and continue to enjoy glowing reviews (check them out here).
+We are Royal Philharmonic Society Award nomineesone of four shortlisted for the Inspiration Award in 2024.

 Sheffield Philharmonic Chorus